abdullahjhussein/AbdLoader/README.md

 # Setup AbdLoader Library

-Import package folder [abdloader] to you project.
+1. Import package folder [abdloader] to you project as Android Module.

-Add this line to your gradle file in app module: implementation project(path: ':abdloader')
+2.Add this line to your gradle file in app module:

+        implementation project(path: ':abdloader')

-1. In Application File:
+3. In Application File:

 Initialize the AbdLoader with max cache size.